santivf/Biometric-Classifier/README.md

-# Biometric Classifier with Machine Learning
+# Biometric Classifier
-A machine learning project that classifies user identities from synthetic biometric feature datasets.
+A project that classifies user identities from synthetic biometric feature datasets.

 ## Overview
 This project trains a **K-Nearest Neighbors (KNN)** model to classify users based on numerical biometric patterns.